python/cpython/Doc/library/idle.rst

 Configure IDLE
-   Open a configuration dialog and change preferences for the following: fonts, indentation, keybindings, text color themes, startup windows and size, additional help sources, and extensions (see below).
+   Open a configuration dialog and change preferences for the following: fonts, indentation, keybindings, text color themes, startup windows and size, shell startup code, editor template code, additional help sources, and extensions (see below).
 On OS X, open the configuration dialog by selecting Preferences in the application menu.
 To use a new built-in color theme (IDLE Dark) with older IDLEs, save it as a new custom theme.

    Non-default user settings are saved in a .idlerc directory in the user's home directory.
 Problems caused by bad user configuration files are solved